GeoDirk/gbcpreprocessor/INSTRUCTIONS.md

 *Last updated on CodePlex: Nov 30, 2012 at 4:32 AM by anyalee, version 22*

-*Text transcribed and formatted for GitHub: 11/17/2017 8:55:44 PM by David Haslam.*
+*Text transcribed and reformatted for GitHub: 11/17/2017 9:01:25 PM by David Haslam.*

-*Images are from the original [Documentation](https://gbcpreprocessor.codeplex.com/documentation)*
+- *Images are from the original [Documentation](https://gbcpreprocessor.codeplex.com/documentation) for now.*
+- *Links for zip files are also to the original locations for now.*

 ##### TBD
-- Fix links where required (e.g. in the **Embedding fonts** section).
+- Copy images and zip files and update the corresponding links